gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Figure 7 Add Lustre Storage

 Select `FSx` for the AWS FSx ``/lustre`` filesystem as shown in the red circle.

-Define ``/lustre`` with:
+Define ``/lustre`` with steps in Figure 8:

 #.
 A clear and meaningful `Resource name` as shown by the first red arrow
 #.
 A short sentence for `Description`, as shown in the second red arrow
 #.
 Choose **linux** for `Tag` as shown by red arrow #3

 Click "Add Storage" as in red-box at top-right corner.

-This will create a "lustre" filesystem template.
+This will create a "lustre" filesystem template as in red-squre as in Figure 8.

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_lustre_2.png
    :name: noaacsp_lustre_2